tjaymoran/LSE-Test-Data/README.md

 Test Data to be used
-in Geneious Luam Ab Discovery Workflows
+in Geneious Luma Ab Discovery Workflows